Iberville Projects: 21st century

 Although there was no significant damage, the Iberville project was closed following Hurricane Katrina.
 Representative Richard Baker (a Republican from a wealthy area of Baton Rouge) said after Hurricane Katrina: "We finally cleaned up public housing in New Orleans.
 We couldn't do it.
 But God did."

 New Orleans mayor Ray Nagin expressed a desire to redevelop the Iberville Projects in 2003.
 In May 2009, Nagin announced a HANO (Housing Authority of New Orleans) proposal to raze part of the Iberville project for redevelopment into mixed-income housing.
-In 2011, HANO and the city of New Orleans were granted $30.5 million by the U.S Department of Housing.
+In 2011, HANO and the city of New Orleans were granted $30.5 million by the U.S. Department of Housing.
 The grant was for improving the neighborhood's sustainability and increasing access to high-quality services.
 The 1937 Housing Act made it possible for politicians and bureaucrats to demolish five thousand units of public housing in the midst of a staggering post-disaster housing crisis.

 Due to its close proximity to Canal Street French Quarter, tourist regularly wandered across Basin Street into the project and were often assaulted.
 Others were led there by residents and robbed.
 Los Angeles Times article published in 2006 stated "before Hurricane Katrina hit, the Iberville was as an extremely dangerous place."

 Demolition of the Iberville Housing projects commenced in September 2013, with mixed-income housing being incorporated into the street grid of the surrounding neighborhoods.
-Human remains from the adjacent cemetery were found on a significant portion of the site, delaying redevelopment plans for months.
+Human remains were found on a significant portion of the site, delaying redevelopment plans for months.
 These areas will be made into green space.

 According to Mayor Mitch Landrieu, the Iberville Projects were redeveloped because of the location.
 Landrieu stated in the New Orleans Advocate that "This particular development, because of where it is — it is immediately adjacent to the Treme neighborhood, next to Canal Street, next to Rampart, next to the Claiborne corridor, across the street from what hopefully will be the new City Hall — that's all kinds of great promise."
 The renovation of Iberville Projects was executed in phases and created a total of 880 units catering to the needs of those who use affordable housing and housing units for the elderly.
-The renovations of the projects are a part of the U.S. Department of Housing and Urban Development’s Choice Neighborhood Initiative and a program HUD developed to help change the inner-city into an area with schools, jobs, mixed-income families, and transportation.
+The renovations of the projects are a part of the U.S. Department of Housing and Urban Development's Choice Neighborhood Initiative and a program HUD developed to help change the inner-city into an area with schools, jobs, mixed-income families, and transportation.

 The redevelopment also called for a revamp of the entire surrounding neighborhood including corner stores, landmarks, and schools in a 300-square-block area bounded by Rampart Street, Tulane Avenue, Broad Street and St. Bernard Avenue.
 The remaining buildings from the original project were added to the National Register of Historic Places on January 5, 2015.